impleotv/gomisbcore/Doc/gomisbcoredoc/docs/ST806/stplayer-rvt-user-defined.md

-Plugins allow you to extend the functionality of **StPlayer** without any modification to the application.
+Plugins allow you to extend the functionality of **StPlayer** without modifying the application.

-**StPlayer**> will look for existing plugins (and try to enumerate and load them) in the C:\Program Files\ImpleoTV\StPlayer\Bin\x64\plugins directory (if installed with defaults).
+**StPlayer** will look for existing plugins (and try to enumerate and load them) in the `C:\Program Files\ImpleoTV\StPlayer\Bin\x64\plugins` directory (if installed with the defaults).

-So, installing new plugins is basically copying the plugins dlls into this folder.
+Installing a new plugin simply requires copying the plugin DLLs into this folder.

-You can see installed plugins in the Options->Plugins
+You can view installed plugins in **Options > Plugins**

 ![Plugins](./Plugins.png)